 - Don’t stress over sleeping and keep your mindset positive.

 - Avoid looking at the time.

-- If you aren’t tired yet, get out of bed and read or listen to music until you’re tired.
+- If you aren’t tired yet, get out of bed and read until you’re tired.

 - Take a bath or hot shower before bed.
 The temperature drop may induce sleepiness.